History of the Cleveland Area Business

-The scope of services, facilities, and diversity of conservator staff expertise have long ago far surpassed these of the not-for-profit organization they left behind.
-Average gross revenue purely from art conservation services rendered over the past five years (2012-2016) has nearly reached 2 million dollars ($1,959,410.60), 2017 gross revenue strictly from provided conservation services will exceed 3 million dollars, the average number of conservation projects during that five year period exceeded 350, the number of full-time staff has grown to eleven (11), and the company sees ahead only increased capabilities in providing paper conservation, paintings conservation, objects conservation and sculpture conservation.
+The scope of services, facilities, and diversity of the conservator staff expertise have long ago far surpassed those of the not-for-profit organization they left behind.
+Average gross revenue purely from art conservation services rendered over the five years of 2012-2016 has nearly reached 2 million dollars ($1,959,410.60), 2017 gross revenue strictly from provided conservation services will exceed 3 million dollars, the average number of conservation projects during that five year period exceeded 350, the number of full-time staff has grown to twelve (12), and the company sees ahead only increased capabilities in providing paper conservation, paintings conservation, objects conservation and sculpture conservation.
 The largest activity of the company is the conservation of outdoor sculpture.
 Our outdoor sculpture conservation projects take place all over the United States, largely through contracts with the U.S. General Services Administration (GSA).

 The conservation of paintings, objects and art or documents on paper to Cleveland and the larger region remains a core service area, traditional to the company, but the greater growth it sees for itself is in providing specialty art conservation services for outdoor sculpture and for the highly diverse-in-materials Public Art collections nationally.
 The company is a participant in the Public Arts Network (Americans for the Arts).
 To that end the company invests in continuing education of its staff in a variety of industries including concrete, metals, and industrial coatings.
 The company also can afford to invest heavily in new equipment, some used in emerging conservation technologies, to the benefit of its clients.

-Robert and Gina also founded Oberlin Conservation Associates, LLC to employ conservators for lease to McKay Lodge, Inc. and temporarily to other organizations.
+Robert and Gina also founded Oberlin Conservation Associates, LLC solely to employ conservators for lease to McKay Lodge, Inc. as its clerical and professional staff.
 Both companies are owned by the The Robert G. Lodge Trust while the Ohio Conservation Center facilities and land are owned by the Gina McKay Lodge Trust.
 These trusts have succession plans and financing to assure the survival and continuance of company art conservation activities and charitable giving in the arts beyond the lifetimes of the McKay Lodge Conservation Laboratory founders.
-No persons outside of the family are employed in the McKay Lodge corporation.
-The business of this Oberlin area corporation is conservation services through contracting with independent firms and leasing of conservators, such as from Oberlin Conservation Associates, LLC.

 Where Are We?

-Our buildings comprise a large campus – a portion of a 50 acre farm 4 miles north of the small college town of Oberlin, Ohio and one hour or less drive from downtown Cleveland.
-For 27 years (since 1990) this has been an incredible concentration of art conservation for the City of Cleveland, Northeast Ohio, and Ohio region.
+Our buildings comprise a large campus – a portion of a 50-acre farm 4 miles north of the small college town of Oberlin, Ohio and one hour or less drive from downtown Cleveland.
+For 30 years (since 1990) this has been an incredible concentration of art conservation for the City of Cleveland, Northeast Ohio, and Ohio region.
 It has also been a national center for art conservation through various government contracts.

 The company received in 2005 a Certificate of Competency from the U.S. Small Business Administration (Case: COC-05-22183) allowing it to qualify for a large dollar amount federal contract.